 Simon built his skills at the open-mics and battles of the Brighton hip hop scene, before moving to London in 2003.
-As one half of ‘Mole & Iris’ he has put out two well received mini-albums, the second of which, ‘Clouds’, was released in 2008.
+As one half of ‘Mole & Iris’ they released two well received mini-albums, the second of which, ‘Clouds’, was released in 2008.

 As a solo performer, he has shared the bill with established artists such as Jean ‘Binta’ Breeze, Simon Armitage, John Cooper Clarke, and Kate Tempest, featuring at high profile events and venues such as Latitude Festival, Southbank Centre, and Waterstones Bookstore in Piccadilly.
 Simon also spent five years as the emcee in a ten piece live hip hop band playing at many festivals and venues across the country.
 In May 2012 he was a performing guest on a live broadcast of The Verb with Ian McMillan for BBC Radio 3.

-He is currently part of the Chill Pill Collective, curating and performing at hugely popular poetry nights at Soho Theatre, the Albany, and Roundhouse.
+He co-founded the Chill Pill Collective, curating, hosting and performing at hugely popular poetry nights at Soho Theatre, the Albany, and Roundhouse.
 Simon also co-leads the Keats’ House Poets Forum for City of London.
 Recent high-profile poetry residencies have seen him with the porters at Guys Hospital, with primary school children on the South Kilburn estate, and with teenagers at the Guildhall and for City of London.
 Commissioned poetry by Simon can now be found in all of these locations.

 Simon’s groundbreaking one-man show ‘Indiana Jones and the extra chair’ sold out two London runs, and toured nationally with a full participation project and residency as part of the package.
 Find out more about the project here: www.extrachair.co.uk

-Simon’s latest show, No More Worries, toured nationally in 2015 – reaching over 1200 audience at 9 venues, including Latitude and Wilderness festivals, a 2 week run at the Albany, and 3 nights at Bush theatre as part of Radar Festival.
+Simon’s second show, No More Worries, toured nationally in 2015 – reaching over 1200 audience at 9 venues, including Latitude and Wilderness festivals, a 2 week run at the Albany, and 3 nights at Bush theatre as part of Radar Festival.
+More information here.

 “A brilliant, funny production” – A Younger Theatre